I N D O O R S O C C E R R U L E S

 b.
 Endangering the goalkeeper: A player who intentionally commits a foul against the goalkeeper which, in the opinion of the referee, falls short of serious foul play (ejection) but, nevertheless, endangers the goalkeeper beyond what is considered to be a normal hazard of play shall be assessed a time penalty.

 c.
-The goalkeeper shall have clear possession of the ball when he has it held in both hands or pinned against the floor, wall, post or crossbar with one or both hands.
+The goalkeeper shall have clear possession of the ball when he has it held in at least one hand or pinned against the floor, wall, post or crossbar with one or both hands.

 YELLOW CARD – 2-minute penalty.
 Example: boarding, dissent, persistent and or violent fouling, un-sportsmanlike conduct, intentionally kicking the ball so that it makes contact with any part of the building above the field of play or goes over the netting.
 The cautioned player may be replaced by a field player.

 RED CARD – 5 minute major (referees discretion) plus ejection and at least a one game suspension is mandatory.
 Suspension does not include the game from which you were suspended.
 It is the next game or games.
 A player or coach receiving a red card may be asked to leave the facility (referee’s discretion).
 If the player refuses to leave, or delays leaving, the game may be declared a forfeit with the team whose player refused to leave forfeiting the game.

 All time penalties are to be served in full by the player receiving the time penalty.
 If a team serving a time penalty is scored on that team may send in a player to replace the player that received the time penalty.
 If both teams have players serving time penalties and a team scores only the team scored against may replace a player.
 Penalty time begins when the ball is put back into play.

 EJECTIONS – A player or non-player shall be ejected for incidents of:

 b.
 Foul or abusive language or action

 c.
 Accumulation of two yellow card time penalties